Illuday/fireQL/README.md

 > FireQL is a GraphQL connector for Firestore (Firebase database).
 This repository offer a boilerplate to auto-host a GraphQL server on your Firebase Project (hosting part) connecting to Firestore on the same project.

 > **At the moment, use this repository at your own risk, I can't assure the continuity of this project.
-It'll depends of the popularity of it.**
+It's more an experiment for my personnals works than a real technology for en every day use.
+I'll make it more usable depending of its popularity.**

 # <p align="center">Summary</p>